 How it all started.

-Initially Patsy ran desert tours in Morocco, either for riders who wanted to experience the exhilaration of biking in the dunes or more seriously for others who also wanted to gain experience in order to complete their first rally.
+Initially Patsy ran desert tours in Morocco, either for riders who wanted to experience the exhilaration of riding in the desert and the sand, and then for those who had aspirations to compete in an event themselves.

 In 2007, Patsy returned to the Dakar, this time to help other riders and this was soon followed by more rallies and requests for help and training.

 At this point, it was evident from the number of daily phone calls that a comprehensive package of support, technical knowledge and rider training was needed.
 A place where anyone interested in adventure riding and at all levels could go to for help.
 Adventure motorcycling was no longer seen as an eccentric pursuit for a few hard core individuals.
 Books and TV series such a 'Mondo Enduro' and 'The Long Way Round' have inspired riders to escape the mundane, predictability of tarmac roads to discover new horizons.
 At the same time there was also a growing number of skilled road riders who, with a little help in navigation, logistics etc. could move on to a whole new world of exciting adventure competition.

 The Desert Rose Adventure Academy was launched in 2009 to help anyone who wants to take a motorbike off the 5% of tarmac roads and onto the 95% of tracks that cover the world.

 The Academy is there for any bikers who wants to travel overland, explore the unknown, join a tour or take part in a rally.
 So whether you're a born again biker, retired racer or complete novice The Academy can help you on your continuing journey.
 Join now it's a free lifetime membership.

 ``The Academy is there for any biker who wants to travel``